EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_normnl

 Normzlied power spectrum using no loops (may be faster in some cases) Package: timeseries Description: Calculate the classical (Lomb) power spectrum of a time series using no loops.
+See period.m for a more flexiable function.